Katya

 Katya is a feminine given name.
 It is a very popular name in Russia, Ukraine, Bulgaria, Serbia, and North Macedonia.
 It is a Russian diminutive form of Yekaterina, which is a Russian form of Katherine.
 The name is sometimes used as an independent given name in the English-speaking world.
 In German, Dutch and Scandinavian languages it is spelled Katja.
-For origin and meaning see also Indian literature for the name Katya-yani/Katyayani, possibly the oldest and therefore the origin of the name Katya.
 Katya may also refer to: